 The RRS TFC-14 Mk2 is shown folded inside of the TVC-34L in the above image.
 While the size difference is obvious, I often travel with both and this rubber-against-rubber orientation is relatively compact for this purpose.

-The apex is a substantial part of the tripod and it puts a mark on the overall weight and width.
+The apex is a substantial part of the tripod and it puts a mark on the overall weight and folded width.
 However, as a rule, the larger the chassis and the closer it is to a true triangle in shape (vs. a circle with leg pivots attached to the outside), the less able it is to flex and in turn, the more rigid it is.
 Thus, I'm interested in the chassis max width measurement.
-The RRS TFC-34 and TFC-34L Mk2 tripods have a rather small apex that is mostly round in shape.
+The RRS TVC-34 and TVC-34L Mk2 tripods have a rather small apex that is mostly round in shape (the TFC apex is very small).
 However, thickness also matters greatly and substantial thickness makes this apex very solid.

 While the diameter of the top plate/platform may hint at the strength of the tripod's chassis, it more-directly ties into the base size of the head being attached with the smaller diameter of the two potentially being a limiting factor for stability.
 This measurement is taken from the perimeter of the top-most portion of the top plate, the surface width available for contact with a head.
 The TVC 34 and 34L accept most full-sized heads without a problem.

 All other aspects being equal, lighter is better.
 All other aspects are not always equal and a compromise is always being made to achieve the lightest weights.
 The farther and longer you have to carry a tripod, the more important light weight becomes.
 The weight does not matter much for studio-use tripods that are seldom carried for more than a minute while multi-day backpackers live at the other end of the spectrum.
 Those flying are required to comply with luggage weight restrictions and, in this case, tripod weight becomes a strong consideration.